NUS takes your privacy seriously. The following principles underpin our approach to respecting your privacy:

 - We will comply with all applicable data protection laws and regulations and we will co-operate with data protection authorities.
 In the absence of data protection legislation, we will act in accordance with generally accepted principles governing data protection.

-This privacy notice applies to Think Positive’s Student Mental Health Agreement project, which is hosted by NUS in Scotland.
-This notice explains how we collect and use information that we may hold about you as an individual when you interact with the project in different ways.
+This notice explains have we collect and use information that we may hold about you as an individual.

 This notice covers the following: